sungpily/CarND-P2-Advanced-Lane-Lines/writeup.md

 The goals / steps of this project are the following:

-* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+* Step 1: Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
-* Apply a distortion correction to raw images.
+* Step 2: Apply a distortion correction to raw images.
-* Use color transforms, gradients, etc., to create a thresholded binary image.
+* Step 3: Use color transforms, gradients, etc., to create a thresholded binary image.
-* Apply a perspective transform to rectify binary image ("birds-eye view").
+* Step 4: Apply a perspective transform to rectify binary image ("birds-eye view").
-* Detect lane pixels and fit to find the lane boundary.
+* Step 5: Detect lane pixels and fit to find the lane boundary.
-* Determine the curvature of the lane and vehicle position with respect to center.
+* Step 6: Determine the curvature of the lane and vehicle position with respect to center.
-* Warp the detected lane boundaries back onto the original image.
+* Step 7: Warp the detected lane boundaries back onto the original image.
-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+* Step 8: Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 ### From Previous Projects